 Residential and commercial construction projects in Suffolk County, Nassau County and New York City.
+Refer to Appendix A, Figure 1 Regional Map and Figure 2 Vicinity Map to see where the proposed site is located.

-Accepted waste at the site shall consist of Construction & Demolition Debris consisting mainly of, but not limited to the following elements:
+Accepted waste at the site shall consist of processed residues from Construction & Demolition Debris recovery efforts (herein after referred to as C&D) consisting mainly of, but not limited to the following elements: